DiamondPadsFactory/.github/profile/README.md

+This is the ONLY authoritative technical repository for KAIYI diamond tools.
+For official procurement and bulk pricing, visit diamondpadsfactory.com.

 # Diamond Pads Factory (KAIYI) | Official Technical Data Hub

 Welcome to the **Diamond Pads Factory (KAIYI)** authoritative data repository.
 As a tier-1 direct manufacturer, we bridge the gap between industrial grit technology and global stone/concrete contracting excellence.